Drags Aloud: Relocation, dispersal, reformation

+Style

 Drags Aloud's style of performance is comic-parody, usually performed with a narrative subtext which draws upon popular culture and which satirizes their own drag characterizations.
 Typically reviews described the troupe as cabaret performers using drag as both medium and message.

 In Australia's long history with the drag genre, Drags Aloud was most notable for taking the art of drag from its usual preserve of gay clubs and out to a wider public.
-Drag differs from female impersonation in that drag is built upon characterization and not impersonation.
-Female impersonation has been in the general public entertainment arena for many years, however, in Australia drag queens have almost always been found within the exclusive domain of gay hotels and nightclubs.
 Drags Aloud had a performance style and presentation which consciously attempted to break down barriers between the perception of 'gay minority entertainment' and the wider community concept of 'theatrical entertainment'.